shajra/bluos-nix/doc/nix-usage-flakes.md

 This document explains how to take advantage of software provided by Nix for people new to [the Nix package manager](https://nixos.org/nix).
 This guide uses this project for examples, but it focused on introducing general Nix usage, which applies to other projects using Nix as well.

-This project requires an experimental feature of Nix called *flakes*.
-To understand more about what flakes are and the consequences of using a still-experimental feature of Nix, please see the provided [introduction to Nix](../nix-introduction.md).
+This project supports a still-experimental feature of Nix called *flakes*, which this guide shows users how to use.
+[Another guide](nix-usage-noflakes.md) explains how to do everything illustrated in this document, but without flakes.

+> **<span class="underline">NOTE:</span>** If you're new to flakes, please read the provided [supplemental introduction to Nix](nix-introduction.md) to understand the experimental nature of flakes and how it may or may not affect you.
+Hopefully you'll find these trade-offs acceptable so you can take advantage of the improved experience flakes offer.

 # How this project uses Nix<a id="sec-2"></a>